Home » Types of OCD » Intrusive thoughts, what are they, and can you stop them?

 The mental flashbacks associated with post-traumatic stress are one of the significant symptoms of PTSD.

-The remainder of this article shall discuss the intrusive thoughts that occur as part of obsessive-compulsive disorder.
+The remainder of this article shall discuss the thoughts that occur as part of obsessive-compulsive disorder.

 Most people know that OCD consists of obsessions and compulsions, but the content of the obsessions varies.
 According to Abramowitz et al. (2010 3), the thoughts fall under several categories.